Top Email Marketing Strategies For Dropshipping & eCommerce

-You want to engage with customers and drive traffic to your online store.
-But you don’t have a big budget for advertising.
+You want to engage with customers and drive traffic to your online store, but you don’t have a big budget for advertising.
 The good news?
 There’s a cost-effective option out there that allows you to reach customers where they go daily, their inbox.
-We’re talking about email marketing for dropshipping.

 In fact, despite the influx of new social media marketing channels, email continues to be the main driver of customer retention and acquisition for small and midsize businesses.
 According to data from Emarsys, 81% of small business owners still rely on email as their primary customer acquisition channel, and 80% for retention.

 So let’s dive in and see exactly what makes email marketing such an effective tool for dropshipping!
 We’ll also tell you how to build an email strategy for your eCommerce business.

 Plus, we’ll share some tips and best practices for writing and designing your emails, and go over the most effective automated email campaigns.

 - Why Use Email Marketing For Dropshipping?

 - Importance Of Email Marketing – The Facts & Figures

 - How Does Email Marketing Work?

 - What Are The Benefits Of An Effective Email Marketing Strategy?